wa7nwp/nwp2019/19201_Ham_misc/suggestions.md

 ### Q. Converted this cb antenna to 40 meters. it is almost solid wrapped with 18 gauge wire top to bottom minus about 4 inches each end.

 BV: "wrapped with wire bottom to top" -- which is exactly how you make a loaded antenna.
 Very touchy to tune up and inefficient but with lots to care tuning and trimming of the effective length it should work.

+### Q.  What's a good first project for a Raspberry PI?

+BV Build a pi-hole to reduce ads and unnecessary web activity.
+It's educational, fun to see working and useful.
+[PI-Hole](https://www.raspberrypi.org/blog/pi-hole-raspberry-pi)